planetlabs/fio-planet/docs/topics/simplification.md

 Counting vertices after dissolving concave hulls of features
 ------------------------------------------------------------

 Convex hulls simplify, but also dilate concave areas of interest.
-This can be undesirable.
-Concave hulls inflate your areas less.
+They fill the "bays", so to speak, and this can be undesirable.
+Concave hulls do a better job at preserving the concave nature of a shape and result in a smaller increase of area.

 ```
 fio cat zip+https://github.com/planetlabs/fio-planet/files/10045442/rmnp.zip \
-| fio map 'concave_hull g 0.4' --dump-parts \
+| fio map 'concave_hull g :ratio 0.4' --dump-parts \
 | fio reduce 'unary_union c' \
 | fio map 'vertex_count g' --raw
 301